RobDWaller/explicitly/README.md

 ### Assert Greater or Less Example

-Assert whether a value is greater, less, greater or equal, less or equal than another value.
+Assert whether a value is greater than, less than, greater or equal than, or less or equal than another value.

 ```js
 Deno.test("Assert Greater or Less Example", () => {